Safety Planning

 What is Safety Planning?

-Safety planning is all about thinking ahead and making sure you are prepared to avoid potential harm or removing yourself from existing harm.
+Safety planning is all about thinking ahead and ensuring you are prepared to avoid potential harm or remove yourself from existing harm.
 Your safety and health are important to us, and we want you to feel equipped and have access to safety.
 Below are some ways you can prepare yourself or help prepare others for safety.
 If you are in a violent situation and your safety is at risk, please dial 911 or call LUPD’s emergency number (434) 592-3911.

 Safety Planning Steps